nestoca/canonyze/README.md

 # yamlcanonizer

-Canonizes a set of yaml documents into a standardized and sorted form that is suitable for comparison against another set
+CLI for standardizing a set of yaml documents into a canonical form suitable for comparison against another set

 # Installation